musesum/Tr3/README.md

 - live editing of scripted nodes, edges, values
 - query subgraphs via search bar or selecting 2 or more nodes

-IBM HIPO style node inspector showing
+Huffman navigator with hierarchy of inputs and outputs
-- hierarchy of inputs
+- tree of inputs on left side with probability cutoff
-- hierarchy of outputs
+- tree of outputs on right side with probability cutoff

 compiler
 - ostensibly integrate with TensorFlow/MLIR a